 15. Category-Wise Performance

 If you are operating a program with several types of affiliates, it is vital to keep track of each category’s performance.
-Hence, this affiliate marketing KPIs is efficient for determining which clients you’re attracting.
+Hence, these affiliate marketing KPIs efficiently determine which clients you’re attracting.

-Let’s imagine that discount websites provide for the majority of your program’s earnings.
+Let’s imagine that discount websites provide most of your program’s earnings.
 This means you are attracting more customers from the bottom stage of the sales funnel—those already familiar with your products and services.
-If increasing sales and conversions is your top priority, then this would serve as a good indicator.
+If increasing sales and conversions is your top priority, this will serve as a good indicator.

 Whereas, if you are getting more money from content partners, it would suggest that your affiliate program is bringing in more clients from the initial stage, top of the sales funnel.
 In this case, if brand recognition is your priority, then this is a good indicator.
 To match the unique aims of your business or program, you might shift your focus to the concerned affiliate category.

 Remember that nothing happens overnight, especially when it comes to business growth.
 Therefore, you must ensure that you stay consistent with your plans and track everything you do to have a clear map of what works for you and what doesn’t and needs to be improved.

 To monitor your affiliate program performance, you need to watch the metrics we discussed in this article.
 It is critical to have a strategy for tracking and reviewing your affiliate program’s goals regularly.